-They were looking for a couple to help on their farm in Umbria and after a Skype call they asked us to visit them and see if we got on with the kids.
+They were looking for a couple to help on their farm in Umbria.
+After a Skype call, they ask us to visit them and see if we got on with the kids.

-After spending some time traveling, and one festival job we moved to Italy and spent a summer in the countryside on the border of Tuscany and Umbria with the sweetest family.
+After spending some time travelling, and one festival job we move to Italy and spend a summer in the countryside.
+We live for summer on the border of Tuscany and Umbria with the sweetest family.

-We had the weekend off and they gave us a car to explore the very underrated region of Umbria and Florence!
+We have the weekend off and they give us a car to explore the very underrated region of Umbria and Florence!
 There is payment on top of accommodation, Wi-Fi and food for free, and it’s enough money to explore with.